danger

 Timeline: Landscape alteration is expected to begin this summer, with 2-3 weeks of phased construction activity and minimal disruption to park use/access from July to September.
 Community planting events will be held through winter 2026.

-Do you have suggestions that could help improve the design of the nature patch as it is finalized before construction begins?
+Do you have suggestions or questions?
 Please contact the project manager here.

 Learn more about Nature Patches in Portland